 The Boston Celtics dropped Game 1 to the Miami Heat in last season's Eastern Conference finals, and it didn't deter them from winning the series

-Boston is in the same hole in the rematch and looks to bounce back and even the best-of-seven set when it hosts the eighth-seeded Heat in Game 2 on Friday night
+Boston is in the same hole in the rematch and looks to bounce back and even the best-of-seven set when it plays host to the eighth-seeded Heat in Game 2 on Friday night

-The second-seeded Celtics outplayed Miami in the first half, but the Heat seized control with a dominating 46-25 edge in the third quarter en route to posting a 123-116 victory on Wednesday
+The second-seeded Celtics outplayed Miami in the first half in Game 1, but the Heat seized control with a dominating 46-25 edge in the third quarter en route to posting a 123-116 victory on Wednesday

 Boston led by 13 late in the second quarter prior to the epic collapse in which it allowed the Heat to make 17 of 26 shots (65.4 percent) in the third quarter